Hyejin-Lee-ANC/Yahtzee_Refactoring_Kata/README.md

 This Refactoring Kata was designed by Jon Jagger and is available in his Cyber-Dojo.
 See [his blog post](http://jonjagger.blogspot.co.uk/2012/05/yahtzee-cyber-dojo-refactoring-in-java.html)

-The other language translations have been contributed by:

-Python: Emily Bache

 ## Kata: Yahtzee rules